cmkhaledsaifullah/DeepAPIMethodCumArgRecc/README.md

 * CreateDataset.py: The script is responsible to create dataset for the learning/testing processes.
 * DataPreprocessing.py: It process the input data and help the CreateDataset.py script to process the input data.
 * Evaluation.py: The scripts execute the evaluation mechanisms(Accuracy, Recall, BLUE Score, MRR) on results of DAMCA Recommender.
-* NNStructure.py: The scripts contains the code for different neural network structure.
+* KerasNNStructure.py: The scripts contains the code for different neural network structure designed using Keras library.
-* Operation.py: From __main__.py scripts, different methods of Operation.py is called.
+* KerasOperation.py: From __main__.py scripts, different methods of KerasOperation.py is called when "which_implementation" of config.py is defined as "keras" .
 And those methods executes all functionalities with help of other scripts.
+* TFEstimatorNNStructure.py: The scripts contains the code for different neural network structure designed using Tennsorflow Estimator library.
+* TFEstimatorOperation.py: When global variable, "which_implementation" is defined as "tfestimator" then training and testing method defined in this scripts are called by __main__.py
+* TFEstimatorPostProcess.py: Data post processing scripts for TF Estimator library.

 There are some folders that contains specific elements for the program.
-* /dataset: It contains the training and testing data
+* /damca_dataset: It contains the training and testing data
-* /evaluation: It contains the evaluation reports after testing
+* /damca_evaluation: It contains the evaluation reports after testing
-* /results: It contains the raw results for each test case.
+* /damca_results: It contains the raw results for each test case.
 Evaluation.py uses these data to get the evaluation metrics.
-* /vocabulary: It has two file: input.vocab(vocabulary for input sequence) and output.vocab(vocabulary for output sequences)
+* /damca_vocabulary: It has two file: input.vocab(vocabulary for input sequence) and output.vocab(vocabulary for output sequences)
+* /damca_training_checkpoints: training checkpoints are stored in this folder when code with tfestimator is executed.
+* /damca_models: training model created by keras library is stored in the directory.

 ### Requirements:
 Following packages need to be installed in order to run the program: